senior1805/DEVOPS-CHALLENGE/README.md

 cd ANSIBLE
 ```

 Here we find three files.
 Let's check them out.
-The first one is the ```hosts.yaml``` where we specify the public ip of the two instance created before.
+The first one is the ```hosts.yaml``` where we specify the public IP of the two instance created before.

 ```
 all: